lawrence-laz/dotfiles/book1.md

 ## On happiness
     How it is related to where you attach importance.
     Ask yourself where is your hapiness, if it's not within you, ask why you gave it away?
-    The answer is probably that you did it unvolantarely.
+    The answer is probably that you did it involantarely.
 To learn to be conscious and deliberate with your hapiness is a skill that takes long to master.
     Remembering E: a wise man does not depend on anything to be happy
 ## On fortune
-## On death
-## On externals and internals
+## On externals and internals (should be at the top somewhere?)
-## On virtue and vice
+## On virtue and vice (at the top?)
 ## On disagreements
+stubbornes is a vice that can make you act bad in a context of disagreements. rashness, rage ar another two.
 ## On background mind
+when actively used it gets better: both quantative and in quality: more, faster ideas and ideas that are good, not just impulses. coming back into the foundational belief of "humans are capable of knowing what is good and bad", isn't the background mind the one that provides this "feeling"? but at the same time it's also the one filled with impulses.
+The background mind is neither good nor bad, it seems like it's eager to help.
+You have to use it, cooperate with it.

 ## On steadiness
 S: when you are on the road, there must be an end, but when astray, your wanderings are limitless
 S: it’s impossible to keep constant pace but possible to keep constant direction/destination